learningequality/kolibri/docs/architecture/frontend_architecture.rst

 On the client-side, the app creates a single ``KolibriModule`` object in the entry file (conventionally *app.js*) and registers this with the core app, a global variable called ``kolibriGlobal``.
 The Kolibri Module then mounts single root component to the HTML returned by the server, which recursively contains all additional components, html and logic.

-Defining a New Kolibri Module
+Defining a new Kolibri module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::